International citizens and the Application Process

 For more information about the Early Action and Regular Decision admission plans and their deadlines, please visit our Application Deadlines page.

-Caltech has need-sensitive admission for international citizens.
+Caltech is need-sensitive in its admission process for international citizens.
 The total amount of financial aid funds is limited for these students, and we remain committed to meeting 100% of the demonstrated need of all admitted students.
 This limitation may result in financial need being a factor in the Institute's admissions decisions for international applicants who are neither U.S. citizens nor permanent residents.

 To that end, when a student applies for first-year/freshman admission and indicates that they are an international citizen, the application prompts questions to confirm their understanding of our financial aid policy.
 There is no separate form for this step; rather, the student must answer and affirm their understanding through the questions asked on the application.